 Etsy shop https://www.etsy.com/shop/deerandsparrowstore

 And don't forget to share this article around you, on FB or even on Pinterest!
 If you liked it, of course ;o) Or to react by writing a comment below.

 I would like to finish by thanking you, Judith, for having so kindly lent yourself to this little interview.
 Thank you soooo much!

 See you soon!
 Corinne

-PS: Here are the gift boxes we have prepared for you for the end of the year.
-All the information will appear by clicking on the pictures below.
+PS: Here are the gift boxes we had prepared for you for Christmas 2021.